maxtrepanier/gaspard-rice/README.md

 ## Introduction
 The Gaspard-Rice model [^1] is a simple example of a model which exhibits chaos.
-In its simplest form, it consists of 3 discs in a plane, and we're interested in the scattering of rays in this system.
-This it turns out is
+In its simplest form, it consists of 3 discs in a plane (thought of as reflective mirrors), and we're interested in the scattering of rays against them.
+This turns out to be chaotic: a small variation of the impact parameter
-chaotic: a small variation of the impact parameter $b$ of the incoming ray can lead to a large change in the scattering angle of the outgoing ray.
+$b$ of the incoming ray can lead to a large change in the scattering angle of the outgoing ray.

 ## Overview
-This repository contains an updated version of the code I wrote for a project on chaos theory (2015), in which I reproduced the results of the paper [^1].
+This repository contains a cleaned up version of the code I wrote for a project on chaos theory (2015), in which I reproduced the results of the paper [^1].

 It contains 3 files:
  - main.py: A simple script to study scattering, either for a given impact